 How does active noise canceling (ANC) work?

-You can read our in-depth article that breaks down the technicalities of active noise canceling technology, but the short of it is this: active noise canceling headphones use destructive interference to combat ambient noise.
+You can read our in-depth article that breaks down the technicalities of active noise canceling technology.
+Still, the short of it is this: active noise canceling headphones use destructive interference to combat ambient noise.
 Headphones rely on outward-facing microphones to record environmental noise and then create an inverse sound wave (anti-phase) to cancel it out.
 When done well, all you should hear is your music and little to no external noise.
 Sometimes headphones also have inward-facing microphones to cancel out naturally occurring inner-ear resonances too.

 In order to optimize ANC performance, you need the best passive isolation you can get.
-With headphones a good fit means the ear cups fit all the way around your ear and don’t leave any gaps between the padding and your skull.
-If you’re dealing with earbuds a cogent seal is indicative of a proper fit.
+With headphones, a good fit means the ear cups fit all the way around your ear and don’t leave any gaps between the padding and your skull.
+If you’re dealing with earbuds, a cogent seal is indicative of a proper fit.

 Do you need an iPhone to use AirPods alternatives?